pinot-contrib/pinot-docs/basics/recipes/github-events-stream.md

     d.
 Start server
 2. Set up a Kafka cluster
 3. Create a Kafka topic - pullRequestMergedEvents
-4. Create a realtime table - pullRequestMergedEvents and a schema
+4. Create a real-time table - pullRequestMergedEvents and a schema
 5. Start a task which reads from [GitHub events API ](https://developer.github.com/v3/activity/events/)and publishes events about merged pull requests to the topic.
-6. Query the realtime data
+6. Query the real-time data

 ## Steps